 The Labrador-Grenfell Regional Health Authority (Labrador-Grenfell Health) was formed on April 1, 2005, with the merger of Grenfell Regional Health Services and Health Labrador Corporation.

-Labrador-Grenfell Health is one of Newfoundland and Labrador’s four regional health authorities which covers Labrador and all communities north of Bartlett’s Harbour on the Northern Peninsula.
-Labrador-Grenfell Health provides quality health and community services to approximately 37,000 people (Statistics Canada, Census 2016 data) inclusive of three Indigenous groups: Innu, Inuit, and Southern Inuit.
+The Labrador-Grenfell zone is one of Newfoundland and Labrador’s five health zones which covers Labrador and all communities north of Bartlett’s Harbour on the Northern Peninsula.
+Within this zone, health and community services are provided to approximately 37,000 people (Statistics Canada, Census 2016 data) inclusive of three Indigenous groups: Innu, Inuit, and Southern Inuit.

-Labrador-Grenfell Health employs approximately 1,500 staff and operates 22 facilities, including three hospitals, three community health centres, 14 community clinics and two long-term care facilities.
-Its headquarters is based in Happy Valley-Goose Bay.
+The Labrador-Grenfell zone employs approximately 1,500 staff and operates 22 facilities, including three hospitals, three community health centres, 14 community clinics and two long-term care facilities.

 It delivers both primary and secondary health services to the residents of the region, including: